panique/mini/README.md

 MINI is the successor of php-mvc.
 As php-mvc didn't provide a real MVC structure (and several people complained about that - which is totally right!)
 I've renamed and rebuild the project.

-## Dear haters, trolls and i-hate-everything-people...
+## Dear haters, trolls and everything-sucks-people...

 ...
-MINI is just a simple helper-tool I've created for my daily work, simply because it was much easier to setup and handle than real frameworks.
+MINI is just a simple helper-tool I've created for my daily work, simply because it was much easier to setup and to handle than real frameworks.
 For daily agency work, quick prototyping and frontend-driven projects it's totally okay.

 I've written this unpaid, voluntarily, in my free-time and uploaded it on GitHub to share.
 It's totally free, for private and commercial use.
 If you don't like it, don't use it.
-If you see issues, then write a ticket (and if you are really cool: commit a fix!).
+If you see issues, then please write a ticket (and if you are really cool: I'm very thankful for any commits!).
 But don't bash, don't complain, don't hate.
-There's no reason to do so.
+Only bad people do so.

 ## Contribute